information

 Why is the City paying for this?

-Portland has very ambitious goals for transitioning people away from driving alone into alternative modes of transportation such as bicycling, public transit, and walking.
-Sunday Parkways is an innovative and effective strategy to reach people in Portland who haven’t already started riding and walking so they can try it in a traffic-free, safe and fun environment.
+Portland has ambitious goals for transitioning people away from driving alone and into alternative modes of transportation such as bicycling, public transit, and walking.
+Portland Sunday Parkways is an innovative and effective strategy to reach people in Portland who haven’t already started biking, walking, or rolling so they can try it in a traffic-free, safe and fun environment.

-The key goals of Sunday Parkways events are:
+The key goals of Portland Sunday Parkways events are:

 • Connecting people to their neighborhood parks and community groups.